manivaid/faveo-server-images/_docs/installation/providers/enterprise/centos8s-apache.md

 </Directory>
 ```

-**5.c.** <b>Configure a new faveo site in apache by doing:</b>
+**5.c.** <b>Configure a new faveo site in apache by doing this:</b>

-Pick a editor of your choice copy the following and replace '--DOMAINNAME--' with the Domain name mapped to your Server's IP or you can just comment the 'ServerName' directive if Faveo is the only website served by your server.
+Pick an editor of your choiceand copy the following and replace '--DOMAINNAME--' with the Domain name mapped to your Server's IP or you can just comment the 'ServerName' directive if Faveo is the only website served by your server.
 ```sh
 nano /etc/httpd/conf.d/faveo.conf
 ```